 Although the first two labs prepare you with information about insects, you do not have to wait to begin collecting.
 Also, having actual specimens to examine will provide you with examples as you learn the insect orders during Unit 3 of lecture material.
 If you do collect insects before getting your insect collecting kit, please put them in baggies or container with the dates and place of collection, then store in your freezer until you are ready to pin them.
 They should be frozen as soon as you collect them.
 Once they have dried out, it is difficult to curate them without damaging the specimen.
 Your collection will be ongoing throughout the semester, so you begin with Lab 0 and progress until the collection is due.
-There is a check-in along the way where you will submit a photo mini-collection so you can receive feedback on your pinning and labeling technique.
+There is a check-in along the way where you will submit photos of your mini-collection so you can receive feedback on your pinning and labeling technique.
+We also can see what diversity of insect orders you are collecting.
 It also gives you an idea of how much time it takes to prepare specimens properly.
 You are welcome to arrange the appendages and spread wings, but the only required spreading will be for all of your moths and butterflies (Order Lepidoptera).
 There are no scheduled weeks for collection trips, so you are expected to collect when you can.
 If you have any problems or need suggestions, please contact the TA and instructor.
 We will have Zoom office hours each week.